 Granada is the best city in Spain.
 Why?
 Because there are countless things to do in Granada.
 The culture is magnificent.
-The food is fantastic – and free!
-The drinks are always flowing.
+The food is fantastic – and free?
+More on that later… The drinks are always flowing.
 The city is buzzing.
+There seems to always be something going on in Granada.

 We will never forget our time in Granada, and neither will you.
 Let us be your guide and you’ll have the stay of a lifetime!